thespis-rs/thespis_iface/README.md

   - #[ thespis::Handler( MyActor, Show ) ] async fn ...

 - check mut requirements. we require mut in alot of places, like when sending on an address the address has to be mut.
 Should we relieve certain of those.
 It means for example that a struct which holds an addr must also be mut or put it in Refcell just to send messages.
-- impl traits on Box, Rc, Arc, &, &mut, etc
+- impl traits on Box, Rc, Arc, &/&mut, etc

 - go over actix features and see what would be useful to have, and at least list the things we don't have.
 - impl Sink for references? &'a Addr<A>